 Rolex Date 1503

-A classic watch that clocks in well under $10-thousand, this yellow gold vintage Rolex Date from the mid 1970’s is another great starting point for collectors.
+A classic watch that clocks in well, this yellow gold vintage Rolex Date from the mid 1970’s is another great starting point for collectors.
 Plus, the versatile 34mm size wears wonderfully on the wrist and gives it universal appeal in case you decide to sell it and upgrade down the line.

 The watch is outfitted in all 14k yellow gold — from the case to the fluted bezel to the detailed Jubilee bracelet and secure Fliplock clasp.
 We love how this model was also outfitted with a champagne dial, as it really adds to the indulgent look this otherwise classic watch is going for.
 We can’t fail to mention the Automatic 1570 movement inside that swings those luminous hands and flips rotates the date at 3-o’clock.
 Finally, what’s so great about this watch is that you’re going to want to wear and enjoy it all the time — and the waterproof, wearable Date allows you to do just that.